gebodal/annodoc/index.md

 #### Defined

 A `Defined` relation is between a ParameterName or ParameterSymbol and a Definition, and is used to indicate that the physical entity in question is defined by the mathematical expression in the Definition.
-An example of this would be:
+Examples of this would be:

 <div markdown="1">
 ~~~ ann